fel1n3/ctf_docs/NahamConCTF_2021.md

 `<!-- Vela, can we please stop sharing our version control software out on the public internet? -->`

 There is a link to the organizations github page in the footer but there's nothing there.
 There is also a .git/ subdirectory but it appears to be private.
 After a bit of searching we find https://github.com/internetwache/GitTools.
-Used the dumper script to grab the contents of the constellations.page/.git and then the extractor script to turn that dump into human readable files
+Used the dumper script to grab the contents of the constellations.page/.git and then the extractor script to turn that dump into readable files.

 Now we have 6 folders, each of which is a commit with all the relevant files and metadata.
 One of the commits contains an older version of the page with the full list of employee names, as well as the flag for this challenge.

 Orion Morra — Support

 Lyra Patte — Marketing

 Leo Rison — Development

 Gemini Coley — Operations

 Hercules Scoxland — Sales

 Vela Leray — Management

 Pavo Welly — HR

 Gus Rodry — Accounting

 Now we have a the employee names, and most of them have their own challenges.

 ### Gus

 I noticed Gus' github account linked to the constellations organization github page.
 Gus has a repo called development.
-Going through the files, I notice that every line in the .gitignore file has typos, ie `.sh/id_rsa` instead of `.ssh/id_rsa`.
+Going through the files, I notice that every line in the .gitignore file has a typo, ie `.sh/id_rsa` instead of `.ssh/id_rsa`.
 Sure enough going through the config folder there is a .ssh folder and inside we find the flag for this challenge, as well as a rsa public and private key.

 ### Lyra